ceciliamerino/Thecaphora_frezzii_DeNovo_Transcriptome/scripts/02_read_classification/README.md

 ## Scripts

+- `bbsplit_index.sh`
+  Builds the BBSplit reference database from the reference genomes listed in ../../resources/reference_genomes.md.

 - `bbsplit_classification.sh`
   Classifies paired-end RNA-seq reads into host-derived reads, *T. frezzii* reads, and unmapped reads using BBSplit.

+- `bbmap_index_fungus.sh`
+  Builds the BBMap index for the Thecaphora frezii reference genome.

 - `remapping_bbmap.sh`
   Remaps reads from the *Arachis hypogaea* containers and unmapped reads against the *T. frezzii* reference genome using BBMap.

+• remapping_bbmap.sh
+  Remaps reads from the Arachis hypogaea containers and unmapped reads against the T. frezii reference genome using BBMap.